PowerShell/PowerShell/docs/maintainers/issue-management.md

 ### Miscellaneous labels

+* `Up-for-Grabs`: We've acknowledged the issue but have no immediate plans to address it.
+  If you're looking for a way to contribute, these issues can be a good place to start.
 * `Blocked`: an issue cannot be addressed due to external factors, but should not be closed because those external factors are temporary.
 * `BVT/DRT`: an issue affecting or exposed by tests that have not been open sourced.